Rbrq03/Rbrq03.github.io/_pages/about.md

 service: true
 ---

 Hi, I am Jiannan Huang, a final-year undergraduate student majoring in Computer Science and Technology at Beijing Jiaotong University (BJTU).
+Also, I am an incoming graduate student in Georgia Tech, supervised by Prof. [Humphery Shi](https://www.humphreyshi.com/).
+I work closely with the Team of Prof. [Yunchao Wei](https://weiyc.github.io), who also supervise me during my undergraduate.

 <!-- My research interests include a wide range of Machine Learning and Multi-modal AI areas.
 Currently, I am focusing on the following specific topics: